stangri/docs.openwrt.melmac.net/nebula/README.md

 ## Documentation / Discussion

-Please head to [OpenWrt Forum](https://forum.openwrt.org/t/slacks-nebula-on-openwrt-discussion-thread/85431) for discussions of this package.
+Please head to [OpenWrt Forum](https://forum.openwrt.org/t/slacks-nebula-on-openwrt-discussion-thread/85431) for discussions of these packages.

 <!-- markdownlint-disable MD033 -->